- As a $146 billion industry in Australia, franchises are a great investment option to begin your journey as an entrepreneur.

 But buying a franchise should involve some serious thought.

 My business, Fantastic Services, has over 400 franchisees in Australia, the US and the UK.
 While growing the company over the past 8 years, we've learned some hard lessons about the skills you need as a franchisee.
 And what a franchisor should be doing for you in return.

-If you’re thinking of buying a franchise, consider these tips on whether franchising is for you and how to make it a success.
+If you’re thinking of buying a franchise, consider these five tips on whether franchising is for you and how to make it a success.

 1. Find out what the franchisors are bringing to the table

 You're going to expect your franchisor to contribute certain things to the arrangement.
 Otherwise, why are you paying them that franchise fee?